svalkiers/clusTCR/docs/demo/index.md

 result = clustering.fit(data) # This will generate the ClusteringResult object
 ```

 That's it!
-You have successfully clustered your RepSeq file with clusTCR.
+You have successfully clustered your RepSeq file with ClusTCR.
 To retrieve the clusters, you can call the `clusters_df` method on the `ClusteringResult` object...

 ```python
 result.clusters_df